Sub-sampling and other considerations for efficient risk estimation in large portfolios: Probability of Loss as a Nested Expectation

 \subsection{Approximate simulation}

-More generally, for some options we might be only able to approximately sample \(\Loss_{i}\) for a given risk scenario \(R_{\tau}\).
-This is the case for example if~\eqref{eq:S-sde} cannot be solved analytically and we have to use an Euler-Maruyama or Milstein numerical scheme to approximate samples of the solution and then compute the loss to obtain an approximate sample of \(\Loss_{i}\).
+More generally, for some derivatives we might be only able to approximately sample \(\Loss_{i}\) for a given risk scenario \(R_{\tau}\).
+This is the case for example if~\cref{eq:S-sde} cannot be solved analytically and we have to use a numerical scheme to approximate samples of the process, \(S\), and then compute the loss to obtain an approximate sample of \(\Loss_{i}\).
+The cost per an approximate sample of \(\Loss_{i}\) increases as the approximation error, and consequently the bias when estimating \(\E_{\mathbb Q}{\Loss_{i} \given R_{\tau}}\), decreases.

-Nevertheless, using Unbiased MLMC~\cite{rhee:unbiased}, we can, in certain cases, obtain an unbiased estimator at \(\Order{1}\) expected cost.
-To briefly present Unbiased MLMC here, we denote by \(\Loss_{i, l}\) the \(\nth{l}\) approximation-level of \(\Loss_{i}\), for example using \(4^{l}\) time steps in a Milstein scheme to approximate the samples of the solution of~\eqref{eq:S-sde}.
+Nevertheless, using Unbiased MLMC~\cite{rhee:unbiased}, we can, in certain cases, obtain an unbiased Monte Carlo estimator of \changed{\(\E_{\mathbb Q}{\Loss_{i}\given R_{\tau}}\) using samples whose expected cost is \(\Order{1}\)}.
+To briefly present Unbiased MLMC here, we denote by \(\Loss_{i, l}\) the \(\nth{l}\) approximation-level of \(\Loss_{i}\), for example using \(4^{l}\) time steps\footnote{The same discussion applies if \(m^{l}\) time steps are used for the \(\nth{l}\) approximation-level, for any \(m>1\).
+The choice \(m = 4\) is motivated by the fact that when the variance of \(\Delta \Loss_{i,l}\) decreases like \(m^{-2l}\) while is cost increases like \(m^{l}\), as we later assume, this choice minimizes the total cost of an MLMC estimator; see \cite{abdullatif:meshMLMC}.} in a Milstein scheme to approximate the samples of the solution of~\cref{eq:S-sde}.
 Then define

 with \(\Loss_{i, -1} = 0\).
-As in standard Multilevel Monte Carlo~\cite{giles:acta}, we assume that the cost of computing \(\Delta \Loss_{i, l}\) grows like \(4^{\gamma l}\) while its expectation and variance satisfy, \(\abs{\Em{\mathbb Q}{\Delta \Loss_{i, l}\given R_{\tau}}} = \Order{4^{-\alpha l}}\) and \(\var{\Delta \Loss_{i, l}\given R_{\tau}} = \Order{4^{-\beta l}}\), respectively, for \(\alpha, \beta,\gamma> 0\).
+As in standard Multilevel Monte Carlo~\cite{giles:acta}, we assume that the cost of computing \(\Delta \Loss_{i, l}\) grows like \(4^{\gamma l}\) while its expectation and variance satisfy, \(\abs{\E_{\mathbb Q}{\Delta \Loss_{i, l}\given R_{\tau}}} = \Order{4^{-\alpha l}}\) and \(\E{\p{\Delta \Loss_{i, l}}^{2}\given R_{\tau}} = \Order{4^{-\beta l}}\), respectively, for \(\alpha, \beta,\gamma> 0\).
 Then, we write